awkwardindustries/azure-monitor-handler/README.md

 ## Overview

 Azure Event Grid offers several built-in handlers, but none that push directly to Azure Monitor.
-This sample uses an Azure Function handler that can be registered as an Event Grid handler for any Event Grid topic from which events should be logged.
-The sample handles the event in two ways -- creating a custom Application Insights event and persisting to Azure Blob Storage.
+This sample uses two Azure Functions that can be registered as Event Grid handlers for any Event Grid topic from which events should be logged.
+The sample handles the event in two ways -- creating a custom Application Insights event and/or persisting to Azure Blob Storage.

 ![Resource diagram of conceptual architecture](./.assets/event-grid_to_app-insights.png)